rodolforbcoutinhoUFC/GeoFind_SHC/README.md

 __Endif__

-## Open repository for Geometric Search Scheduling Methodology for a Smar Home Controller
+## Open repository for Geometric Search Scheduling Methodology for a Smart Home Controller

 Future abstract and link to published pappers will be here!